Restacking the deck: Integrated Reporting and the fight against global poverty

 The World Bank Group – leading by example

 Abolishing the silos is the first major step in taking forward the World Bank’s new strategy, announced in 2013.
-It envisages all of its institutions working together as one World Bank Group to provide a package of customized solutions for clients.
+It envisages all of its institutions working together as one World Bank Group to provide a package of customised solutions for clients.
 Their idea is to work with all of its partners to mobilize private investment and develop effective public institutions, while at the same time ensuring that development progress is environmentally, socially and economically sustainable.

-As Betrand Badré, Managing Director and World Bank Group Global Chief Financial Officer said, “Integrated Reporting does more for an organization than just facilitate the creation of a holistic report of overall performance.
+As Betrand Badré, Managing Director and World Bank Group Global Chief Financial Officer said, “Integrated Reporting does more for an organisation than just facilitate the creation of a holistic report of overall performance.
 It fosters and embeds integrated thinking – everyone has a common understanding and speaks the same language.
 At the World Bank Group, in addition to being a global development institution we are also a financial institution, and see the International <IR> Framework as a tremendous tool to help us align our performance with our strategic developmental objectives.”

 This reasoning is also why we launched the <IR> Public Sector Pioneer Network, which the World Bank is helping to spearhead as a development bank and financial institution in its own right.
 In a recent article for French publication, Finance and Gestion, the World Bank’s Zinga Venner and Giorgio Saavedra acknowledge that the pillars of the International <IR> Framework resonate very well with what the World Bank Group is aiming to achieve internally through the implementation of its new strategy –Integrated Thinking and Integrated Management.
 They also see significant benefits in promoting the adoption of <IR> by their partners and clients.